rhammell/nft-me/README.md

 - Polygon Mainnet:
 - Polygon Mumbai Testnet: 0xd0bB2E123A729caC9B413783bAB72572A0a17C5D

+The `Truffle` directory includes an initialized Truffle project with related smart contract source code.

-Smart contract related source code is located in the `Truffle` directory, where a Truffle project is initiated.
-Follow the below steps to deploy copies of the NFT-Me contract to the Polygon Mainnet and Mumbai Testnet, and configure the frontend to interact with them.
+Follow the below steps to deploy copies of the NFT-Me contract to the Polygon Mainnet and Mumbai Testnet, and configure the frontend to interact with them:

 ```bash
 # Navigate into Truffle project